Wondering if you’re called to be…a worship leader?

 Leading worship is simply (but incredibly) about providing an opportunity for people to meet with God.

-"God is spirit, and his worshippers must worship in the Spirit and in truth."
+“God is spirit, and those who worship him must worship in spirit and truth.”
+John 4:24 (NRSV)

 What do Worship Leaders do?

 Worship is at the heart of all we do as God’s people.
 Worship leaders are appointed trained and commissioned by their Church Council to take a leading and significant role in public worship in their church.
 They work alongside the minister or local preacher appointed to lead an act of worship.
 Their role may include choosing and leading music and prayers, reading Bible passages or other readings, facilitating dance or drama and any other aspect of worship other than the sermon.

 The role of Worship Leaders is an important ministry within the Methodist Church.
 Increasing numbers of churches are realising the benefits that worship leaders bring.
 They often know their local congregation well and can introduce new creative insights and gifts into worship which are grounded in their local community and shaped by local mission priorities.

 Worship leaders must be members of the Methodist Church, and are appointed to serve in this role within their local church.
 The Church Council is responsible for accepting prospective worship leaders for training, providing them with opportunities to develop their skills and for appointing them to their role.
 Worship leaders serve for a period of three years, following which their appointment can be renewed by their Church Council based on the recommendation of the local preachers’ meeting.